MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/experiments/index.md

 PlayFab Experiments enables you to run multiple concurrent randomized experiments in a managed and controlled manner.
 In the process,

-- A unique identifier for each running experiment’s variant groups called a variant ID is tagged to each player profile.
+- A unique identifier for each running experiment's variant groups called a variant ID is tagged to each player profile.
 These variant IDs are assigned to different treatments via client or server-side code.
 Thus, instrumenting different treatment behaviour.
 - Each variant group is supported and defined by variables.
 These variables are attributes on variant groups that allow you to bundle a different set of game experience via parameterization.
 -    Reliable computation of results of an experiment with statistical significance calculation is provided.
 -    Detection of issues when the targeted audience traffic is way off.
 This is often caused by a treatment causing crashes or affecting logging.
-PlayFab’s experimentation feature flags such issues enabling you to run a reliable experiment.
+PlayFab's experimentation feature flags such issues enabling you to run a reliable experiment.

 ![Screenshot of Experimentation at a Glance](media/tutorials/onboard-to-experiments.png "Onboard ro Experiments")